 The navigation and sensor package determines how efficiently the robot will be able to maneuver and clean around your home.Some models are marketed as multi-room capable, while some are restricted to a single room only.

 If you are looking at cleaning an extremely large room, or multiple rooms, then consider a robot that will systematically map the room, something present on most higher end models.
 These will usually begin by doing a 360 degree scan of the room, then navigating along the perimeter, finally completing the bulk of the room with a back and forth lawnmower pattern.
 They will keep track of areas cleaned, recharge as needed and resume cleaning where they left off.
 Hopefully at this point, you have narrowed down your search to a few top contenders, and are looking at the additional features to separate them.
-The Neato Botvac Connected, the iRobot Roomba 980, and the Samsung POWERbot VR9000 are all good candidates for this scenario.
+The Neato Botvac Connected and the iRobot Roomba 980 are all good candidates for this scenario.

 Step 3: Features of Fluff?